letilvy/ui5-ase-demo/README.md

    when 250 <= price < 2000, show Warning state.

    others, show Error state.
-2. Formats value of price with 2 numbers of digits after the decimal point.
+2. Formats value of price with 2 numbers of digits after the decimal point. （四舍五入）

  # (Optional)Part 2 - Date Formatter: